“Our doubts are traitors, and make us lose the good

 Is self-doubt just an ordinary flaw in a person’s character?
 Is it really a bit too much to consider it a sin?
 Is it not a serious offense – something that when committed could ruin a person’s life?

-For the purpose of this essay, we will define self-doubt, strictly, as “the feeling of not having confidence in yourself or your abilities.”2 The DOUBT being discussed here does not refer to that philosophical function “to cast doubt.”3
+In this book, we will define self-doubt, strictly, as “the feeling of not having confidence in yourself or your abilities.”
+The concept of doubt being discussed here does not refer to that philosophical function “to cast doubt.”

 Self-doubt, however, is not as simple as it seems.
 This impotence of the human spirit has grave consequences not only to the person having it but to the family where he belongs and to the society where he lives.
 A person plagued by it will be less-productive or not productive at all and is definitely not going to contribute anything for his family and society.

-In arguing that self-doubt is a sin it is important to review the nature of sin in the philosophical standpoint.
+In arguing that self-doubt is a sin (or a self-inflicted injury) it is important to review the nature of sin in the philosophical standpoint.

 It could be argued that there are lot of other negative human characters that may indicate imperfections.
 But none is as damaging to the person as self-doubt.
 Something is wrong with a person if he lacks confidence and has very low (or no) feeling of self-worth.
 These are conditions that may lead to failure and unhappiness.

-It is an offense against reason, truth, and right conscience.
-6 It is unreasonable to doubt one’s capabilities.
+It is not considered reasonable to doubt one’s capabilities.
 It is a person’s moral obligation to believe in himself.
 It is not right to think one would fail even without really trying.
 He needs to have faith not only in God (if he happens to believe in one) but also in himself.

 Allowing self-doubt to reign is depriving the self of discovering one’s potentials.
 When a person decides to doubt himself, he eradicates his ability to fulfill his goals and to achieve his dreams.